Veterinary Technician Internships

 University of Tennessee

 The University of Tennessee offers a veterinary technician internship for new graduates in the small animal teaching hospital.
-The internship lasts for one calendar year and allows interns to rotate through many core and elective areas in 1 to 4-week sessions.
+The internship lasts for one calendar year and allows interns to rotate through many core and elective areas in one to four-week sessions.
 Compensation includes hourly pay (plus overtime), partially paid medical insurance, and reduced cost housing in the university dorms.
 Applications are due in March, and the internship begins in June.

 White Oak Conservation Center